hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/README.md

 The backend of MovieVerse is built using a microservices architecture.
 This architecture allows for independent scalability and enhanced flexibility in the development of different functionalities of the app, such as authentication, user management, movie data processing, and more.

-Be sure to read this file and the [README.md](databases/README.md) file in the `databases` directory for more information on the backend services of MovieVerse before you start developing.
+**Important**: Be sure to read this file and the [README.md](databases/README.md) file in the `databases` directory for more information on the backend services of MovieVerse before you start developing.

 ## Architecture